rslogiti/jax-hdc/README.md

 - **Blazingly Fast:** JAX-HDC leverages JAX's just-in-time compilation and vectorization capabilities to deliver state-of-the-art performance for HDC operations.
 Experience unprecedented speed with automatic hardware acceleration on CPUs, GPUs, and TPUs.
 - **Functionally Pure:** Built with JAX's functional programming paradigm, JAX-HDC operations are pure functions that enable seamless composition, transformation, and optimization of your HDC pipelines.
 - **Easy-to-use:** JAX-HDC makes it effortless to develop a wide range of Hyperdimensional Computing applications.
-For newcomers, we provide Pythonic abstractions and examples to get you started fast.
+For newcomers, it provides Pythonic abstractions and examples to get you started fast.
 For experienced researchers, the modular design gives you unlimited flexibility to prototype novel ideas rapidly.
 - **Differentiable:** Harness JAX's automatic differentiation to optimize HDC models end-to-end with gradient-based methods, opening new possibilities for learnable HDC architectures.

 ## Installation